alphagov/gds-api-adapters/README.md

     use GdsApi::GovukHeaderSniffer, 'HTTP_GOVUK_REQUEST_ID', 'GOVUK-Request-Id'

+## Middleware for identifying authenticated users

+Applications can make use of user-based identification for additional authorisation when making API requests.
+Any application that is using gds-sso for authentication can set an additional header called 'X-Govuk-Authenticated-User' to identify the currently authenticated user ID.
+This will automatically be picked up by the `GdsApi::GovukHeaderSniffer` middleware in Rails applications and sent with API requests so that the downstream service can optionally use the identifier to perform authorisation on the request.
+This will be used by content-store as a mechanism to only return access-limited content to authenticated and authorised users.

-## Authentication and authorisation
+## App-level Authentication

 The API Adapters currently support either HTTP Basic or OAuth2 (bearer token) authentication.
-This is only used for Panopticon registration at present.
-The GdsApi::Panopticon::Registerer adapter expects a constant called PANOPTICON_API_CREDENTIALS to be defined and will use that to pass the relevant options to the HTTP client.
+This allows an application to identify itself with another where required.
+This is currently used by the GdsApi::Panopticon::Registerer adapter, which  expects a constant called PANOPTICON_API_CREDENTIALS to be defined that identifies the calling applicatioh to Panopticon:

-To use bearer token authentication the format that constant should be a hash of the form:

     PANOPTICON_API_CREDENTIALS = { bearer_token: 'MY_BEARER_TOKEN' }

-To provide authorisation, the adapters can pass on a header containing the authenticated user ID, using the `GovukHeaderSniffer` middleware as above.
-This is configured by default for Rails apps, using the `HTTP_X_GOVUK_AUTHENTICATED_USER` header.

 ## Test Helpers